Cholesterol: Testing

 The American Heart Association recommends testing cholesterol every four to six years for people aged 20 years or older.
 A separate set of American Heart Association guidelines issued in 2013 indicates that people taking statin medications should have their cholesterol tested 4–12 weeks after their first dose and then every 3–12 months thereafter.
 For men ages 45 to 65 and women ages 55 to 65, a cholesterol test should be performed every one to two years, and an annual test should be performed for seniors over the age of 65.

 After 12 hours of fasting, a blood sample is taken by a healthcare professional from an arm vein to measure a lipid profile for a) total cholesterol, b) HDL cholesterol, c) LDL cholesterol, and d) triglycerides.
 Results may be expressed as "calculated", indicating a calculation of total cholesterol, HDL, and triglycerides.

 Cholesterol is tested to determine for "normal" or "desirable" levels if a person has a total cholesterol of 5.2 mmol/L or less (200 mg/dL), an HDL value of more than 1 mmol/L (40 mg/dL, "the higher, the better"), an LDL value of less than 2.6 mmol/L (100 mg/dL), and a triglycerides level of less than 1.7 mmol/L (150 mg/dL).
 Blood cholesterol in people with lifestyle, aging, or cardiovascular risk factors, such as diabetes mellitus, hypertension, family history of coronary artery disease, or angina, are evaluated at different levels.

 Cholesteric liquid crystals

 Some cholesterol derivatives (among other simple cholesteric lipids) are known to generate the cholesteric liquid crystalline phase.
 The cholesteric phase is, in fact, a chiral nematic phase, and it changes color when its temperature changes.
-This makes cholesterol derivatives useful for indicating temperature in liquid-crystal display thermometers and in temperature-sensitive paints.
+This makes cholesterol derivatives useful for indicating temperature in liquid-crystal thermometers and in temperature-sensitive paints.